-- Generally good level of awareness among target populations - Consistent enforcement of standards of conduct - Generally good outcomes for the students referred to assistance/treatment programming outside of the college - Policy, Annual Notification letters for students and employees, and supporting documentation updated 2018
+- Generally good level of awareness among target populations - Consistent enforcement of standards of conduct - Generally good outcomes for the students referred to assistance/treatment programming outside of the college - Policy, Annual Notification letters for students and employees, and supporting documentation updated Spring 2020. - Strong system for documenting violations and sanctions. - Consistent and timely process and schedule for distribution of Annual Notification Letters to Employees and Students.